-Two hours lab per week.
-This is a general education course designed to develop sufficient knowledge and skill for successful participation in recreational bowling.
-Facility use fee required.
-Course may be taken four times for credit.
-(CSU) (UC Credit Limitation) (Degree credit) CSU GE
+Two hours lab and one assigned per week.
+This course is designed to develop sufficient knowledge and skill for successful participation in recreational, league and tournament bowling.
+Emphasis will be placed on the rules, scoring, etiquette, safety, mechanics, ball dynamics and strategy.
+May be taken four times for credit.
+(CSU) (UC) (Degree Credit) CSU GE